 - Implementing an organic waste collection program powered by low-carbon CNG vehicles.

-- Increasing the bike routes and sustainable transportation options for Surrey residents.
+- Increasing bike routes and sustainable transportation options for Surrey residents.

-The City of Surrey is a global leader on climate action, and has joined the Compact of Mayors, the world's largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions, tracking their progress and preparing for the impacts of climate change.
+In addition, the City of Surrey is a global leader on climate action and has joined the Compact of Mayors, the world's largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions, track their progress and preparing for the impacts of climate change.

-The City also leads by reducing energy use and GHG emissions in our own operations, through the implementation of the Corporate Emissions Action Plan!
+The City also leads by reducing energy use and greenhouse gas emissions in our own operations through the Corporate Emissions Action Plan.